 Airedales are lovers of digging.
 They are definitely “terre-iers.”
 Always keep that in mind when preparing an exercise area.

-Crate training is a good idea for the young dog.
+Crate training is a good idea for a young dog.
 As he gets older he may tend to use this as his “den” and has a secure area for traveling or your long days at work.